Objections & refusals

 We analyse your options

-We research the specific objections — whether that is distinctiveness, prior marks on the Australian Trade Marks Register, or other grounds — and map out the strongest path to acceptance.
+We research the specific objections — whether that is distinctiveness, prior marks on the Australian or overseas trade marks registers, or other grounds — and map out the strongest path to acceptance.

 3